 So the Museum of Underground Prisoners – Acre is a memorial museum in memory of members of the Hebrew underground during the British Mandate; who were imprisoned in Acre Prison.
 Furthermore, the museum recounts the historical events that took place at the site.
 Furthermore, it illustrates the lives of underground prisoners and the prison break in the Acre prison through audio-visual spectacle.
 The site dedicates memorial rooms to the nine victims of the Acre Prison Break and the nine that were hung to death by the British.

 More About Underground Prisoners in Acre

-At the northern part of old Acre stands an impressive fortress built in the Ottoman era over the ruins of a crusader fortress.
+An impressive fortress built in the Ottoman era over the ruins of a crusader fortress stands at the northern part of old Acre.
 During British rule, the fortress was used as a central prison.
-Hundreds of members of the underground organizations: Like the Haganah, Etzel, and Lehi.
-They were all imprisoned here due to their struggle to defend the Jewish settlement; the war against the British Mandate, and their right to establish a national home in the Land of Israel.
+Hundreds of underground organizations members: Like the Haganah, Etzel, and Lehi.
+They were imprisoned here due to their struggle to defend the Jewish settlement, the war against the British Mandate, and their right to establish a national home in the Land of Israel.
 In addition, the museum presents the story of the Acre Prison: In other words, the imprisonment of Ze’ev Jabotinsky.
-And the defenders of Jerusalem in 1920; the nine prisoners sentenced to death (“Oley Hagardom” 1938-1947); the break-in into the Acre Prison in May 1947 as well as the story of the central groups of the prisoner, prison routine, and more.
+And the defenders of Jerusalem in 1920; the nine prisoners sentenced to death (“Oley Hagardom” 1938-1947); the break-in into the Acre Prison in May 1947, and the story of the central groups of the prisoner, prison routine, and more.